FStarLang/pulse/artifact/README.md

 # Step-By-Step Instructions

-  6. To check all the examples in the artifact, covering those mentioned in the paper, run `make test-share -j$(nproc)`.
+  7. To check all the examples in the artifact, covering those mentioned in the paper, run `make test-share -j$(nproc)`.

-  7. To build and run the task-parallel Quicksort, run `make test-qs`.
+  8. To build and run the task-parallel Quicksort, run `make test-qs`.

-TODO: explicit steps to verify the PulseCore formalization
+  9. Open the files listed in the "Connection to Paper Text" section in this README and check that they contain the corresponding concepts from the paper.
+You can use go-to-definition to navigate around the code (ctrl+click).

 ## Structure of the Artifact